 Common tactics include the promise (and withdrawal) of incentives (such as attention, privileges and other “rewards”), the misrepresentation of societal expectations in order to “justify” their actions, and projecting responsibility of the abuser’s actions onto the victim (known as “victim blaming”).
 In this way, the abuser assures complete dominance over their victim for the duration of the abuse.

-Many instances of sexual abuse are a chronic, domestic affair; for example, 81 percent of child sexual abuse incidents occur in one-perpetrator/one-child circumstances, meaning that a child was continuously sexually abused by only one abuser over the period of months or years.
+Many instances of sexual abuse are a chronic, domestic affair.
+For example, 81% of child sexual abuse incidents occur in one-perpetrator/one-child circumstances.
+This means that a child was continuously sexually abused by only one abuser over the period of months or years.

-In these same incidents, 84 percent of children under the age of 12—and 71 percent of victims age 12-17—were abused within their own homes, or within the home of their abuser.
-60 percent of childhood victims are abused by someone within their “inner circle”—be it a parent/guardian, a relative, or an older juvenile in the family.
+In these same incidents, 84% of children under the age of 12—and 71% of victims age 12-17—were abused within their own homes.
+Or within the home of their abuser.
+60% of childhood victims are abused by someone within their “inner circle.”
+Be it a parent/guardian, a relative, or an older juvenile in the family.

-For elder sexual abuse victims, approximately 83.3 percent of victims reside in assisted living facilities, such as nursing homes.
-Of this majority, 26.8 percent of incidents take place in the home of either the victim or the abuser.
-In over 75 percent of elder sexual abuse cases, the abuser was either the direct caregiver of the victim, or a family member of loved one—meaning that nearly 70 percent of incidents go unreported in fear of retaliation or familial abandonment.
+For elder sexual abuse victims, approximately 83.3% of victims reside in assisted living facilities, such as nursing homes.
+Of this majority, 26.8% of incidents take place in the home of either the victim or the abuser.
+In over 75% of elder sexual abuse cases, the abuser was either the direct caregiver of the victim, or a family member of loved one.
+This means that nearly 70% of incidents go unreported in fear of retaliation or familial abandonment.

 Reporting suspected incidents of sexual abuse is not only a moral duty—it may also be a legal duty as well.
 According to Minn.
 Statute 626.556 (for minors) and Minn.
 Statute 626.557 (for vulnerable adults), certain individuals who bear witness to (or suspect) sexual abuse while operating in their professional capacity are required by law to verbally report the incident within 24 hours, and in writing within 72 hours, to the appropriate Human Services or Law Enforcement in order to pursue action against the abuser and protect the victim.

 If you are a mandated reporter, you can be charged with Failure to Report as a crime in court if you do not act upon your duty to make a report to the authorities about a known incident of sexual abuse.
-The laws in place protect reporters from having their identities disclosed to abusers—meaning that after a report is made, law enforcement and human service officers will confront the abusers and investigate the claim.
+The laws in place protect reporters from having their identities disclosed to abusers.
+After a report is made, law enforcement and human service officers will confront the abusers and investigate the claim.

 If you or a loved one has been subject to unwanted sexual abuse presently or in the past, you deserve the justice, support and ability to move on with your life and hold sexual abusers accountable for their heinous crimes.

 At Sand Law, our experience sexual abuse attorneys offer free, confidential consultation sessions in order to discuss the details of your case, as well as provide support and resources for victims during this trying time in your life to best determine what an appropriate course of action is.
-Contact us today to discuss the circumstances of your case and learn your rights, and let us help you on the road to recovery.
+Contact us online or call us at 651-291-7263 to discuss the circumstances of your case and learn your rights, and let us help you on the road to recovery.